-18. Post-employment benefits
+19. Post-employment benefits

-All regular employees of the Company are entitled to a pension plan that is managed by an independently administered pension fund committee.
-Fund assets are deposited under the committee's name in the specific bank account and hence, not associated with the Company.
-Therefore, fund assets are not included in the Company's financial statements.
+All regular employees of the Company and its domestic subsidiaries are entitled to a pension plan that is managed by an independently administered pension fund committee.
+Fund assets are deposited under the committee's name in the specific bank account and hence, not associated with the Company and its domestic subsidiaries.
+Therefore, fund assets are not included in the Group's consolidated financial statements.
+Pension benefits for employees of the overseas subsidiaries and the branches are provided in accordance with the respective local regulations.

-For the defined contribution plan, the Company will make a monthly contribution of no less than 6% of the monthly wages of the employees subject to the plan.
+For the defined contribution plan, the Company and its domestic subsidiaries will make a monthly contribution of no less than 6% of the monthly wages of the employees subject to the plan.
 The Company recognizes expenses for the defined contribution plan in the period in which the contribution becomes due.
+Overseas subsidiaries and branches make contribution to the plan based on the requirements of local regulations.